Alexander Staruschenko, Ph.D.

-Alexander (Sasha) Staruschenko joined the Department of Physiology as an Assistant Professor in November 2007.
-Alexander is also a member of the Kidney Disease Center.
+Alexander (Sasha) Staruschenko joined the Department of Physiology as an Assistant Professor in November 2007 and was promoted to Associate Professor in 2012.

-We are interested in the normal and pathophysiological regulation of epithelial ion channels.
+We are interested in the normal and pathophysiological regulation of ion channels in the kidney.
 A particular emphasis is placed on the epithelial Na+ channel (ENaC).
 The long term control of blood pressure involves Na+ homeostasis through the precise regulation of ENaC in the aldosterone-sensitive distal nephron.
 ENaC is a member of the ENaC/Deg channel superfamily.
 ENaC/Deg channels are rather distinct in that they are non-voltage gated, highly Na-selective channels.
 ENaC activity is rate limiting for Na+ reabsorption in the distal nephron.
 Abnormalities in ENaC function have been linked to disorders of total body Na+ homeostasis, blood volume, blood pressure, and lung fluid balance.
 Gain of function mutations of both β and γ ENaC leading to channelhyperactivity (Liddle’s syndrome) are two the only known forms of monogenic hypertension.
-Most forms of monogenic hypertension, including apparent mineralocorticoid excess and glucocorticoid remediable aldosteronism, result from inappropriate regulation of ENaC activity and abnormal salt-water balance.
-Hyposecretion of aldosterone can be mimicked by loss of function mutations in ENaC subunits, which result in decreased channel activity and pseudohypoaldosteronism (PHA).
-PHA results in hypovolemia, hyperkalemia, salt wasting and in some instances hypotension.
 Recently, ENaC dysfunction has also been demonstrated in renal epithelial cells from animals and humans with Autosomal Recessive Polycystic Kidney Disease (ARPKD), which is a renal cystic disease confined to the distal nephron associated with improper handling of NaCl.
 We are specifically focused on the role of ENaC in the development of salt-sensitive hypertension and mechanisms involved in regulation of this channel in this disease setting.

 We use a number of contemporary methodologies, including electrophysiology, molecular biology, biochemistry, and fluorescence microscopy to investigate regulation of ENaC, TRPC, Kir and other ion channels in the kidney.
-We routinely use reconstituted channels in mammalian expression systems, immortalized epithelial cell lines and freshly isolated rat collecting ducts in this regard.
-We perform real-time measurement of ion channel activity and fluorescence imaging, and perform biophysical analysis of ion channel activity and gating, create point mutations and chimeric proteins and genes, investigate cellular signal transduction, and study channels in heterologous expression systems as well as in native principal cells.
+We routinely use reconstituted channels in mammalian expression systems, immortalized epithelial cell lines and freshly isolated collecting ducts and glomeruli in this regard.

 Research in our lab is supported by the National Heart, Lung, and Blood Institute, the American Heart Association, the American Society of Nephrology, and the American Diabetes Association.